kjk2010/AmpliPi-POE-Touchscreen/README.md

 #### To do items for first release
 - [ ] Add remote update support from GitHub
-- [ ] Fix bug where top source bar is blank on startup if source is "None"
-- [ ] Fix flashing volume control bug

 #### Finished items
+- [x] Add rotation setting to settings screen
+- [x] Fix bug where top source bar is blank on startup if source is "None"
+- [x] Update GUI design, including source selection buttons
 - [x] Fix bug on stream selection screen showing 'next' button incorrectly when more than 8 streams exist
 - [x] Add local inputs on stream selection screen
 - [x] Add support for stream commands: Play/Pause, Next, Stop, Like
 - [x] Show album art for all available stream sources
-- [x] Backlight control
+- [x] Backlight control (button to turn screen on and off)
 - [x] Switch to JPEG images instead of BMP in order to speed up downloading and display of album art
 - [x] Add support full multiple screen sizes
 - [x] Add POE and Ethernet capabilities, utilizing the Olimex ESP32-POE board